mmarcon/marcon.me/src/cv.md

 Full stack software developer, architect, rapid prototyper, android developer and lead engineer.

-Lead a team of Android engineers that contributed to the first release of [HERE Maps](https://play.google.com/store/apps/details?id=com.here.app.maps).
+Led a team of Android engineers that contributed to the first release of [HERE Maps](https://play.google.com/store/apps/details?id=com.here.app.maps).

 Prototyped the first integration of [Glympse](https://glympse.com/) within HERE Maps and worked with designers and engineers to [make it part of the product](http://360.here.com/2014/10/29/using-glympse-android-need-know/).